ntslive/ffmpeg_video_making/README.md

 -a [file_path OR url]  | Forces audio source to given file or URL.
 Defaults to NTS Stream 1 URL.
 --stream2  | Sets audio recording to be taken from NTS Stream 2.
 --help  | Print script usage.

+### Woh there!

+* Images used must not have a width or height larger than 1200px.
+* Images must have a width and height which are divisible by 2. e.g. 127px:128px is unacceptable.